EduardoAC/eduardo-cv-frontend-web/content/posts/mitigating-cache-poisoning-in-aws-cloudfront.md

 image: "/images/blog/mitigating-cache-poisoning/hero-banner-mitigating-cache-poisoning-in-aws-cloudfront.png"
 ---

-A few months ago, we hit a problem that seemed almost unbelievable at first: customers opening our cashier application suddenly saw error pages instead of the app itself.
+Not long ago, we hit a problem that seemed almost unbelievable at first: customers opening our cashier application suddenly saw error pages instead of the app itself.

 No JavaScript bundles.
 No CSS.
 No index.html.
 Just a 501 error cached at the edge.

-This wasn't a random outage, it was a cache poisoning attack.
-An attacker had found a way to manipulate request headers so that AWS CloudFront cached an error response, and then served that poisoned error back to all subsequent users.
+This wasn't a random outage.
+It was a cache poisoning attack.
+An attacker found a way to manipulate request headers so that AWS CloudFront cached an error response and then served it back to all subsequent users.

+Obviously, our initial thought was that AWS infrastructure would, by default, prevent anything that might lead to this sort of scenario, but we were naive :sweatsmie.

-As frontend engineers, we're often focused on build pipelines, performance budgets, and bundle optimisation.
-But when your CDN cache turns against you, the whole frontend collapses, fast.
+As frontend engineers, we're often focused on building pipelines, performance budgets, and optimising bundles.
+But when your CDN cache turns against you, the whole frontend collapses fast.
+In this article, I'll walk you through:

-![When Cache Turns Against You](/images/blog/mitigating-cache-poisoning/when-cache-turns-against-you.webp)

-> This diagram shows how a single poisoned request can cascade into a region-wide failure.

-What you'll learn:
 - What cache poisoning is and how it impacted our users
 - The business consequences of poisoned caches
 - The alternatives we considered (WAF, CloudFront Functions, Origin/Response Policies)
 - Why we ultimately chose CloudFront Functions

-- Practical code and patterns you can reuse
+Practical code and patterns you can reuse in your own setup

+Along the way, I'll include diagrams to illustrate the flow, since it's often easier to see how these attacks propagate visually.

 ## What Is Cache Poisoning?

-Cache poisoning happens when a malicious request tricks your CDN into storing the wrong content under a valid cache key.
+Cache poisoning is when a malicious request tricks your CDN into storing the wrong content under a valid cache key.
 The next user who comes along gets the poisoned content instead of the real one.

-It's like someone sneaking into a library and swapping the label on a box of JavaScript code, every reader who checks it out gets junk instead of the book they needed.
+Think of it like a library: someone sneaks in and replaces the label on a box of JavaScript code with a fake one.
+Now, every reader who checks out that box gets garbage instead of the book they needed.

+In our case, here's how it played out:

+1. Attacker sends a request with a custom, unexpected header.
+2. S3 (our origin) doesn't know what to do with it → returns a 501 Not Implemented.
+3. CloudFront caches that 501 response under the normal cache key.
+4. Subsequent users request the same JS bundle and instead get the cached error.

+![When Cache Turns Against You](/images/blog/mitigating-cache-poisoning/when-cache-turns-against-you.webp)

+> This diagram shows how a single poisoned request can cascade into a region-wide failure.

 ## Why This Matters for Frontend Engineers

 From a business perspective, even a single poisoned entry can be catastrophic:

-- **Functional impact:** users can't deposit or withdraw.
+- **Functional impact:** users couldn't deposit or withdraw because the cashier app failed to load.
-- **Commercial impact:** lost revenue from abandoned sessions.
+- **Commercial impact:** failed transactions → lost revenue → abandoned sessions.
-- **Trust impact:** customers lose confidence when money is involved.
+- **Trust impact:** customers hit support in frustration, and trust erodes fast when money is involved.

 And debugging?
 Painful.
 Cache poisoning often occurs at specific **edge nodes**, not in local or staging setups.

+It manifests in specific edge nodes, which makes debugging painful.
+For the on-call engineer, this meant hours of trying to piece together logs that didn't look the same in staging.

 ## Alternative Solutions